-- GPI commented Energy Safety should require SDG&E to provide a more detailed roadmap of its wildfire risk planning model updates, including those that address the area for continued improvement SDGE-23-02 "Calculating Risk Scores Using Maximum Consequence Values." - MGRA commented that Energy Safety should order a re-evaluation of covered conductor wildfire ignition mitigation efficiency that is based on field data.
+- GPI commented Energy Safety should require SDG&E to: - Provide a more detailed roadmap of its wildfire risk planning model updates, including those that address the area for continued improvement SDGE-23-02 "Calculating Risk Scores Using Maximum Consequence Values." - Report on the findings of its distribution infrared inspection program. - GPI commented that Energy Safety should require SDG&E to provide an update on the find rate of its distribution infrared inspection method. - MGRA commented that Energy Safety should order a re-evaluation of covered conductor wildfire ignition mitigation efficiency that is based on field data.